 - A wart-like patch on your skin

 - Discoloration.
-The affected skin color can range from pink to red to brown
+Affected skin color can range from pink to red to brown

 - A growth that is round or oval shape

-- A flat or slightly elevated growth with a scaly surface
+- A flat or slightly elevated growth with a waxy, scaly, or wart-like surface

 - Itchiness in the affected area

-In most cases, a doctor can diagnose seborrheic keratosis by examining the afflicted area.
-However, in order to rule out skin cancer (sometimes a seborrheic keratosis may resemble a lesion caused by skin cancer) your doctor may remove the growth and examine the lesion under a microscope.
-In most cases seborrheic keratosis is noncancerous and does not require any medical intervention.
-However, you may choose to have the seborrheic keratosis removed.
-There are numerous methods by which the patch or lesion can be removed, including cryotherapy, curettage, laser therapy, or chemical peels.
-This type of growth is never deeply rooted, so removal is usually simple and does not leave a scar.
+In most cases, a doctor can diagnose seborrheic keratosis by visually examining the affected area.
+Sometimes a seborrheic keratosis may resemble a lesion caused by skin cancer.
+So, to rule out skin cancer, your doctor may recommend removing the growth to examine the lesion under a microscope.
+In most cases, seborrheic keratosis is non-cancerous and requires no medical intervention.
+But, if the growths are bothersome, you may choose to have the seborrheic keratosis growths removed.
+Similar to actinic keratosis, you can remove the patch or lesion with:

-Keratosis pilaris is a common skin condition that is often inherited and is characterized by the appearance of rough and small acne-like bumps.
-These bumps are usually white and most commonly found on the arms, thighs and buttocks.
-Keratosis pilaris usually affects young children, although it may occur at any age.
-This type of keratosis does not cause any pain, is usually considered noncancerous, and does not have any long- term health implications.
-Symptoms of keratosis pilaris include:
+Keratosis pilaris occurs when pores in the skin become clogged with dead skin cells that contain keratin.
+This leads to visible bumps most commonly found on the upper arms, thighs, and buttocks.
+Keratosis pilaris can occur at any age and typically lasts for many years.
+This type of keratosis does not cause any pain and is usually non-cancerous.
+It also does not have any long-term health implications.
+Symptoms of keratosis pilaris may include:

 - Red and inflamed areas of the skin